Are you reading the right manual? If you are not sure, you are probably not!

 echo Using JAVA_HOME = %JAVA_HOME%

-These get copied to C:\Windows
+These get copied to C:\Windows on each cluster node,

 using the HPC Cluster Manager.
 You simply select the nodes, right click,